PhD in Addictions Counseling: Info on Doctorate Degrees

 - Relationship between Chemical Dependency and Intimacy Dysfunction

 - Group Psychotherapy Techniques and Treatment Methods

 The majority of students who complete a Ph.D. program make their careers in research and/or academia.
 Some additional choices available to graduates of a doctoral program in addictions counseling are listed below:

 - Addictions counseling professor

 - Substance abuse counselor

 Employment Outlook and Salary Info

-The projected growth rate for substance abuse and behavioral disorder counselors was 27% from 2010-2020, which was faster than average.
-The mean annual wages for these workers were $40,920 in May 2012.
+The projected growth rate for substance abuse and behavioral disorder counselors was 31% from 2012-2022, which was faster than average.
+The mean annual salary for these workers was $41,870 in May 2014.